andrewjw/site/_posts/2009-01-15-the-etiquette-of-programming.md

 you'll already know, but hopefully some of them will make you think and might make your life easier.

 If you're fresh out of university and joining a team of programmers with 30 years experience then you will probably get there and think
-"<a href="http://thedailywtf.com">WTF!</a>" about some aspect of their working practices.
+"[WTF!](http://thedailywtf.com)" about some aspect of their working practices.
 Most of what you read about programming is of the "here's a shiny new toy" variety.
 If you immediately started using everything you read about not only would you probably go insane but you'd also annoy your coworkers immensely.